 AgentNoise

-Use White Noise on your phone as a private control surface for local Codex, Claude, and optional Hermes sessions while keeping execution behind the local bondage policy boundary.
+Use White Noise on your phone as a private control surface for local Codex, Claude, optional Hermes, and media-aware wiki sessions while keeping execution behind the local bondage policy boundary.

 Last updated